 Ordinarily, at a meeting two members present in person or by proxy are needed to form a quorum, and every member present at the meeting has one vote on a show of hands and one vote per share on a vote by way of a poll.
 Where a company has only one member, or the Articles of Association allow it, one member may form a quorum for a meeting.

 Meetings may be requisitioned by the directors or by members holding not less than one tenth of the voting rights in the company.
-Meetings may also be called by the Royal Court in certain circumstances.
+Meetings may also be called by the Royal Court of Jersey in certain circumstances.
 There is no requirement for shareholders' meetings to be held in Jersey.

 Where membership in a company is held by a body corporate, the body corporate may appoint any person to attend any meeting and vote on its behalf.

 Special resolutions of a company are required for a number of purposes including altering a company's Memorandum or Articles of Association, changing the company name or varying share capital.
 In order to be effective, a special resolution must be passed by a majority of not less than two thirds of votes cast or such greater majority as may be required by the Articles of Association.
 Copies of all special resolutions must be filed with the registrar of companies within 21 days of being passed.
 Where different share classes exist, it may be necessary to pass resolutions of each class to approve the resolution in question.